Sbatushe/xbiw/README.md

 ### FAQ
 Q: What will happen if you install a package with 2 possible versions?

 A: Nothing, because the script can accept only 1 possible version.
 If versions are more or less, it stops.
-If you need to install another kernel version or some other type of software version, just use xbps-install.
+If you need to install some strange type of software version, just use xbps-install.